Robinpig/Note/docs/CS/MQ/Kafka/Consumer.md

 consumer.subscribe(Arrays.asList("quickstart-events", "bar"), new NoOpConsumerRebalanceListener());
 ```

 At the heart of the consumer API is a simple loop for polling the server for more data.
-Once the consumer subscribes to topics, the poll loop handles all details of coordina‐ tion, partition rebalances, heartbeats, and data fetching, leaving the developer with a clean API that simply returns available data from the assigned partitions. <br/>
+Once the consumer subscribes to topics,
+the poll loop handles all details of coordination, partition rebalances, heartbeats, and data fetching,
+leaving the developer with a clean API that simply returns available data from the assigned partitions.<br/>
 The main body of a consumer will look as follows: